agranlund/raven/hw/raven/a2/README.md

 ## Planned:
 - get rid of old ym pins expansion header
 - route A6 instead of A5 to CPLD to generate BERR on SFP004 access
-- ISA interrupt lines should be pulled to +5V rather than GND (RN503 and parts of RN504)

 ## Optional / non-critical:
 - Pushbuttons:     SW101, SW201, SW202